What is supply-chain security?

 Your yearly cyber security budget of £100m can go out of the window if one of your suppliers has a budget of £500k – or poor security.

 Discretion is key, especially when dealing with private clients.
 Don’t post photos or any details whatsoever online or on your CV.
 Client names and specific cyber/physical defences should not be written down.

 Put in the NDA and contract what employees are allowed to say.

 Audit your supply chain.
 Go deeper than just a tick box asking if they have “Cyber Essentials” or “ISO 27001”.
 Ask about actually defences and processes.

 Interested in cybersecurity?
-Find out more about our courses, from entry-level to advanced, by clicking here.
+Find out more about QA's cyber security courses, from entry-level to advanced, by clicking here.